voltsemu/volts/README.md

 All macros must be in `SCREAMING_SNAKE_CASE` they must also not pollute the function with variable names. be sure to surround each macro with `{}` if needed.

+All enums must be `enum class` enums instead of `typedef enum` enums.

 ## Code style

 code that produces warnings on any platform must be fixed to make the build completley quiet.